licenses/lice/README.md

 ## Arguments

 license
-    One of: apache, bsd2, bsd3, cddl, eclipse, gpl2, gpl3, lgpl, mit, moz, public.
+    One of: apache, bsd2, bsd3, cc0, cddl, epl, gpl2, gpl3, lgpl, mit, mpl.
 Defaults to bsd3 if not specified.

 -y, --year
     The copyright year.